-The quantizer slicing level can be offset by ± 100 mV to mitigate the effect of amplified spontaneous emission (ASE) noise or duty cycle distortion by applying a differential voltage input of up to ± 0.95 V to SLICEP/SLICEN inputs.
-If no adjustment of the slice level is needed, SLICEP/SLICEN should be tied to VEE.
+The quantizer slicing level can be offset by ± 100 mV to mitigate the effect of amplified spontaneous emission (ASE) noise or duty cycle distortion by applying a differential voltage input of up to ± 0.95 V to the SLICEP and SLICEN inputs.
+If no adjustment of the slice level is needed, SLICEP and SLICEN should be tied to VEE.
 The gain of the slice adjustment is ~ 0.11 V/V.